Laminotomy / Foraminotomy

-• The procedures are performed by top board certified neurosurgeons with the highest credentials for whom the spine is the area of their expertise.
+- The procedures are performed by top spine surgeons with the highest credentials.
 Our surgeons are on staff at some of the best hospitals in the country.

-• The procedures are performed with specialized equipment to adjust the size of the skin opening to the minimum that the patient needs.
+- The procedures are performed with specialized equipment to make the size of the skin opening the minimum that the patient needs.

-• Our surgeons participate in scientific conferences and present peer reviewed publications.
+- Our surgeons are invited to participate in scientific conferences and have written over 40 peer reviewed publications.

-• The procedures are done in specialized spine treating facilities with the highest accreditation.
+- The procedures are done in specialized spine treating facilities with the highest accreditations and certifications.

 Laminotomy